How do I find the best stocks and shares Isa?

 Once you've set up your stocks and shares Isa, it can be tempting to constantly check in on its performance – particularly now many investment platforms offer mobile apps.

 The danger with doing this is that you'll be drawn into tinkering with your portfolio.

 If your original portfolio is set up on a sound basis, you should aim to leave it for the long term, with annual reviews the sensible way to reassess and make sure your investments haven't strayed too far from your desired asset allocation, and rebalancing if necessary.

 This is what a financial adviser would do for you, after all.

 If you deal too often, you risk ending up with a list of random investments rather than a carefully considered portfolio.

-If you decide that one provider suits your needs, you can transfer previous years' investments into the one account – making it easier to monitor and administer your investments.
+If you decide that another provider suits your needs, you can transfer previous years' investments into the one account – making it easier to monitor and administer your investments.

-Find out more: Step-by-step guide to stocks and shares Isa transfers - our six-point guide.
+- Find out more: step-by-step guide to stocks and shares Isa transfers